Photos from this trip can be found here.

 On the way back, just on other side of Saska Pass, we left the trail and started ascending south slopes of Saska Peak while aiming for the notch above the widest gully.
 Lots of choss to be had in the gully; hanging snow on north side of southwest ridge looked to be melting out fast.
 We carefully scrambled up the ridge, occasionally moved to the west side to avoid steep drop-offs on the east.
 Looking back at Pinnacle Mountain from the summit, hard to believe we just went all the way there and back.
-I contemplated staying until sunset for photos, but decided to head back to camp early and turn in early.
-Another night of starry sky for star trails shots.
+I contemplated staying until sunset for photos, but decided to head back to camp and turn in early.
+Another night of a starry sky for star trail shots.

 Our final morning in the basin we tackled our last object–Emerald Peak.
 Clouds had moved into the area before dawn and they floated from one summit to the next, obstructing views of mountaintops.
 Cooler morning temperatures compared with the past two days.
 Route up Emerald was straightforward until terrain flattened out with several gullies overhead.
 We looked for the gully with a steep snow slope, which wasn’t visible until we went around a buttress.
 From there the route became a lot more obvious, with some cairns leading the way.

 Snow ramp was too steep for my taste, so pup and I worked our way around the moat on climbers left.
 Eventually we made it out above the snow ramp and followed lots of choss and cairns to the top.
 Views up here were great since we couldn’t see a thing!
 I taped the banner I made for the final trip on the big wall behind us, and accented the ground with a couple of American flags to celebrate the Fourth of July holiday.
 Half hour later clouds began to dissipate in lower elevation and Saska finally graced us with her presence.
 Too bad we never saw Cardinal from the summit.